 - 3. The details of the complaint were as follows: - a.
-The Data Subject made an access request to the Respondent pursuant to Article 15 GDPR, seeking access to all their personal information related to their Facebook and Instagram accounts.
-The Data Subject noted that their accounts appeared to have been hacked and both had been suspended as a result.
-The Data Subject further noted that they did not create or link their Instagram account themselves and wanted to know when and how this account was created. - b.
-The Respondent explained that the Data Subject's accounts had been disabled for a violation of its Terms of Use and directed the Data Subject to login to their account in order to download limited personal data.
+The Data Subject noticed that their Facebook and Instagram accounts appeared to have been hacked and had been disabled as a result.
+The Data Subject attempted to contact a number of different customer service channels associated with the Respondent in order to regain access to their accounts and obtain their personal data, but to no avail. - b.
+The Respondent explained that the Data Subject's Facebook account had been disabled for a serious violation of its Terms of Use and directed the Data Subject to login to their account in order to download limited personal data.
 The Respondent also advised the Data Subject as to how they could request a review of the decision to disable their account, and how they could report their account as having been hacked.
 The Respondent provided similar responses and instructions in respect of the disabled Instagram account. - c.
-The Data Subject was dissatisfied with the above responses and the content of the data package provided as they remained unable to access their accounts and their full personal data.
-Accordingly, the Data Subject lodged a complaint with the DPC.
+The Data Subject was dissatisfied with the responses provided as they remained unable to access their accounts and their full personal data.
+Accordingly, on 26 October 2022, the Data Subject subsequently lodged a complaint with the DPC.